 Is a Baby Sedative

-Drugs based on the psychedelics psilocybin, peyote, ayahuasca, and MDMA, among others, are all illegal federally across North America.
+Drugs based on the psychedelics compounds found in psilocybin, peyote, ayahuasca, and MDMA, among others, are all illegal federally across North America.

 Let me reiterate...
 Only one psychedelic drug is legal at all levels today.

 It has a remarkable ability to ease depression and other psychological conditions, and its use is being promoted by some of the world’s top medical authorities, including clinical leaders at Yale, Johns Hopkins, and the US National Institute of Mental Health, among others.

 And Delic intends to make it easily available to anyone who needs it.

 In common use since the 1960s, ketamine is a drug so safe that it’s what doctors use to sedate children and infants before surgery.

 The World Health Organization added ketamine to its authoritative list of “Essential Medicines” in 1985, saying it is “the most widely used agent in the world” for surgical sedation.